1. EXPECTED CONDUCT

 - This policy is not intended to inhibit the fair and reasonable assessment of a student's work by a faculty member or discipline of a student for an academic offense;

 - Nothing in this policy is intended to diminish Regent College's rights under section 41 of the Human Rights

 Code, RSBC 1996, c.
 210, which reads in part:

 If a charitable, . . . educational . . . [or] religious organization . . . has as a primary purpose the promotion of the interests and welfare of an identifiable group or class of persons characterized by . . . a common . . . religion . . ., that organization . . . must not be considered to be contravening this Code because it is granting a preference to members of the identifiable group or class of persons.

-- This policy is not intended to replace other avenues of redress outside of Regent College that might be available to a victim of harassment or discrimination, including the British Columbia Human Rights Tribunal;
+- This policy is not intended to replace other avenues of redress outside of Regent College which might be available to a victim of bullying, harassment or discrimination, including the British Columbia Human Rights Tribunal.

 - A program or policy designed to ameliorate the conditions of a disadvantaged individual or group is not considered to offend this policy.
 For example, it might be appropriate and not a contravention of this policy for the College to offer student bursaries to prospective students from the developing world.

 - This policy is not intended to inhibit Regent College's freedom to maintain its Christian character and identity.

 - This policy is not intended to limit Regent College's ability to offer employment for designated positions only to those who accept the College's doctrinal statement.